GPurgatorio/Master-Computer-Science-ICT/README.md

 The cloud infrastrucure can be public, if it is provisioned for open use by the general public; or private, if is provisioned for exclusive use by a single organization comprising multiple consumers.

-## Cloud computering Layer
+## Cloud computering Layers
 The cloud infrastrucure can be see as a layered infrastructure.

-#### Phyisical Layer
+#### Physical Layer
 Executes requests generated by virtualization and control layer.
-Specifies entities that operate at this layer (devices, systems, protocols...)
+Specifies entities that operate at this layer (devices, systems, protocols...).
+It is formed by storage, network and storage, together with protocols, tools, processes, operating environments.

+#### Cross functional layers
+In the cloud computing reference model there are some sylos of cross layer functionalities, they mainly revolve around:
+- Business Continuity: In data center failure is the norm, so I have to consider business continuity.
+It is reactive (disaster recovery) and proactive (risk assessment, backup, replicas...).
+- Security: policies, standard procedures, firewalls, antivirus, intrusion detection/prevention.
+- Service Management: Portfolio (SLA, roadmap, customer support...) and operation (monitoring, provisioning, compliance...)

 ## Virtual Layer
 Deployed on the physical layer.
-Abstract physical resources and makes them appear as virtual resources.
+It abstract physical resources and makes them appear as virtual resources.
 Executes the requests generated by control layer.
 It permits a better use of the hardware when you have services that underuse it.
 With VMs there is a 10% of performance loss but we gain in flexibility, security ...

 This allows a **multi tenant environment** since I can run multiple organizations VMs on the same server.